 Graphic designers work for advertising firms, publishing companies, consulting firms and design companies.
 Many are also self-employed.
 They use visual media to create designs and layouts that communicate a message or inform an audience about an idea, product or concept.
 Many graphic designers are employed on the Web, but many others work to create printed products such as magazine layouts, brochures and posters.

 Printed media includes items like books and magazines, but also advertisements, posters and clothing.
 The technological skills that a graphic communications program covers can prepare graduates for a job as a bindery worker or print technician, though this level of education may qualify individuals to obtain management positions.
 Coordinating complex print operations requires organizing not only projects, but also the people who complete those tasks.
-According to the job-search website, www.payscale.com, the median annual wage for printing supervisors is $47,884 as of 2014.
+According to the BLS, the median annual wage for printing supervisors is $56,340 as of 2015.

 Desktop publishers use specialized programs like Adobe InDesign and Microsoft Publisher to format and design pages for publication, printing or other uses.
 Although many desktop publishers work for publications, other types of organizations - from advertising firms to nonprofit companies - also hire desktop publishers to create newsletters, brochures, reports, advertisements and other print or electronic media products.